whitemike889/VimeoNetworking/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New classes contain license headers
 - [ ] New classes have Documentation
 - [ ] New public methods have Documentation

+#### Issue Summary

+- *Outline the goals of the PR in technical terms.
+If this branch fixes a bug, state what caused the bug.*

 #### Implementation Summary